bbarua15/qcfirst/README.md

 The original HTML files for these pages do not contain HTML or head tags since they are inserted into pages that already contain such tags.

+Moreover, I created 2 custom images in Adobe Illustrator for the logo of the website and included royalty free images to be used later in the web application's design.

 __________________________________________________________________________________________________
 ## Add Class Page (With HTML)